Healthdirect Free Australian health advice you can count on.

 Foreskins & foreskin care: babies to teens | Raising Children Network

 The foreskin covers the end of the penis.
 Foreskins don’t need any special care in childhood.
-If your son is concerned about his foreskin, see your GP.
+If your child is concerned about their foreskin, see your GP.

 Read more on raisingchildren.net.au website